seeess1/seeess1.github.io/index.md

 I'm a data engineer living in Brooklyn, NY and I like Python, SQL, and maps (plus the occassional web development - like this website, for example).
 [These are some of my projects](./projects.md).
 <br>
 <br>
-I'm also a tennis player and community organizer and have found ways to combine tennis & data.
-More on those projects [here](./projects-tennis.md).
+I also happen to be very into tennis and have found ways to combine tennis with data in [a few different ways](./projects-tennis.md).

 # About

+The short version: I'm an analyst who can also organize teams/projects.

-Like I said, I'm a big tennis fan.
-I'm also a board member at a non-profit where we manage the public tennis courts at Fort Greene Park in Brooklyn, NY.
-I explain that plus all the other non-code stuff [here](./story.md).
+The longer version: Along with data engineering and analysis, I'm also a board member at a non-profit in Brooklyn.
+I explain more about that and how I got into the data world [here](./story.md).